In this article

 "Why build Asana?
 Because it sucks to waste unnecessary time trying to communicate instead of getting work done."

-Asana is a teamwork communication manager that provides workspaces, projects, deadlines, comments that update in real time, without the use of emails.
+Asana is a teamwork communication manager that provides workspaces, projects, deadlines, and comments that update in real-time, without the use of emails.

-Their mission is extremely clear from their webpage, where they stress on how “everyone knows what they should be doing…and why” through their program.
+Their mission is extremely clear on their webpage, where they stress how “everyone knows what they should be doing...and why” through their program.

 Their mission works for a few reasons.